 How does your sense of place affect the way you express yourself?

-How would you describe the Dungeon synth community?
+What does dungeon synth mean to you?
+How would you describe the Dungeon Synth community?

 Tell us about your gaming habits: video games, RPG, tabletop, other?
 Past & present.